PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 1. Use `Get-CredentialSpec` to show the path of the JSON file.

-1. Convert the credspec file from JSON to YAML format and apply the necessary header fields `apiVersion`, `kind`, `metadata` and `credspec` to make it a GMSACredentialSpec custom resource that can be configured in Kubernetes.
+1. Convert the credspec file from JSON to YAML format and apply the necessary header fields `apiVersion`, `kind`, `metadata` and `credspec` to make it a GMSACredentialSpec custom resource that can be configured in PlaidCloud.

 The following YAML configuration describes a GMSA credential spec named `gmsa-WebApp1`: